consected/restructure-build/README.md

 - commits and pushes the built and tagged version back to the repo (and / or an alternative _production_ repo if specified)

+## Setup the Docker image

+    docker image build .

+You may need to clear the output director to get started:

+    sudo rm -rf output/restructure*

+If you receive strange merge conflicts during build, this can also often resolve them.

+If you get an error that yum can't find a repository due to no space, you may need to clean up docker.
+This will clean everything!

+    docker system prune -a
+    docker volume rm $(docker volume ls -f dangling=true -q)

 ## Configuration

 Copy `build-vars-sample.sh` to `build-vars.sh` and edit it with your details.